mark-orion/STS-PiLot/README.md

 ## Using STS-PiLot
 The web interface runs on port 5000 of the Raspberry Pi.
 You can access it via http://ip_goes_here:5000 or at http://hostname.local:5000 if you have Avahi / mDNS running on your Pi and the client.
 Hostname is the hostname of your STS-Pi that can be changed with raspi-config (advanced settings).
+If you do not have the camera installed you can use http://ip_goes_here:5000/static/novideo.html
 Using the webinterface if fairly easy:
 At the center you have the live video with the controls for the two motors to the left and to the right.
 Tapping / clicking on the motor controls sets the forward or reverse speed of the motor.